GOCDB/gocdb-failover-scripts/README.md

 * autoEngageFailover/
   * Contians a Service script (```gocdb-autofailover.sh```) and child scripts that monitors the main production instance.
 If a prolonged outage is detected, the GOCDB top DNS alias 'goc.egi.eu' is swtiched from the production instance to the failover instance.
 This switch can also be performed manually when needed.
 * importDBdmpFile/
-  * Contains a sript that should be invoked by cron hourly (```1_runDbUpdate.sh```) to download and install a .dmp of the production DB into the local failover DB.
+  * Contains a script that should be invoked by cron hourly (```1_runDbUpdate.sh```) to fetch and install a .dmp of the production DB into the local failover DB.
 This runs separtely from the autoEngageFailover process.
 * nsupdate_goc/
   * Scripts for switching the DNS to/from the production/failover instance.
 * archiveDmpDownload/